MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/power-up-sequence-for-ndis-wdf-client-driver.md

 ---
 title: Power-Up Sequence for an NDIS-WDF Client Driver
 author: windows-driver-content
-description: Power-Up Sequence for an NDIS-WDF Client Driver
 ---

 # Power-Up Sequence for an NDIS-WDF Client Driver